Improving customer experience (CX) – the business case

-According to our latest employee engagement trends research survey, employees are two times as likely to be actively disengaged if they think their manager ignores them, so it’s important to let them know they’re valued by listening to their opinions and ideas.
+According to our 2020 employee engagement trends research, employees are two times as likely to be actively disengaged if they think their manager ignores them, so it’s important to let them know they’re valued by listening to their opinions and ideas.

 As well as running regular pulse surveys to collect employee experience data, consider setting up an employee suggestion box to create a channel for ad hoc feedback.
 Giving employees a voice can offer valuable insight.

 Even more importantly, take action on the feedback your employees provide.
 Making a clear connection between what they give you and what you’re able to do as a result will underline how important they are to you.